ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 ## Light
 The light order encompasses light and radiance.
 This order seeks to light the darkness of the universe.
 The light order is lead by Helios.

-### Order Feature: Lightbringer (3rd Level)
-You learn the light cantrip and may cast it without expending any grace.

 ### Order Spells
 You learn the following spells thanks to your order, these spells are always